 The customization options don't end there, however.
 Development cycles for automotive technology can take years, but Hughes is developing a flexible mobile telematics system that can adapt to new applications as users demand them.
 It might work in a way similar to the iPhone App Store.
 Third-party developers could create software packages that take advantage of the telematics system.
 Once approved by Hughes, the apps will be made available for purchase by the users, who can pick and choose the applications they like.

-You can learn more about vehicle telematics and other related topics on the next page.
+You can learn more about vehicle telematics and other related topics below.